-To revoke power of attorney, you’ll first need to fill out a revocation of power of attorney form.
+To revoke the Power of Attorney, you’ll first need to fill out a Revocation of Power of Attorney form.
 Your form will identify the following basic elements:

-- Former Agent: name of person previously allowed to act on the Principal’s behalf
+- Former Agent: name of the person previously allowed to act on the Principal’s behalf

-- Principal: name of person previously wanting assistance with business or legal matters
+- Principal: name of the person previously wanting assistance with business or legal matters

 - Effective Date: when the Revocation begins, usually immediately